What’s included in a smart home system?

 Smart security sensors

 Security sensors are a great way to monitor and protect your home from potential intruders.
-Have you ever thought that you saw something outside of your window, but weren’t completely sure?
-Maybe you caught a shadow in your peripheral vision, but didn’t quite see what it was.
+Have you ever thought you saw something outside your window, but weren’t completely sure?
+Maybe you caught a shadow in your peripheral vision but didn’t quite see what it was.
 This is where a smart sensor comes to the rescue.

 With a smart security sensor, you can easily monitor doors and windows for an added layer of protection.
-When a window or door is breached with your alarm system in operation, you’ll be immediately alerted.
-If you’re away from home, any unexpected motion will communicate with with sensors to set off an alarm.
-When you are home, these sensors will communicate with your smart thermostat to keep the temperature comfortable inside.
+Thanks to your alarm system, you’ll be immediately alerted when a window or door is breached.
+If you’re away from home, any unexpected motion will communicate with the sensors to set off an alarm.

-With a smart security sensor from Vivint, you’ll be alerted to unexpected movement, you’ll know right away if a window is broken, you can rest easy with immediate burglar detection, and you can keep your family comfortable with interior smart thermostat communication functionality.
+With a smart security sensor from Vivint, you’ll be alerted to unexpected movement and know right away if a window is broken.
+You can rest easy with immediate burglar detection and keep your family comfortable with interior smart thermostat communication functionality.

 Smart garage door control